 The ship was designed by Zygmunt Choren (Polish naval architect) and modelled on France II - the 1912-built sailing vessel which was the world's biggest at its time.
 Previously, Star Clippers modelled Royal Clipper (capacity 227 passengers) on Preussen (German, steel-hulled 5-masted ship, 1902-built).
 Flying Clipper's rig is the same as that of the cargo ship France II, that sank in 1922.

-Golden Horizon is the largest and most ambitious sailing ship, with 4 decks (all have cabins), max passenger capacity 330 (plus 140 crew-staff).
-The boat has GT-tonnage 8770 tons and is powered by 68320 ft2 (6347 m2) of sails (42, all square-rigged).
+The world's largest tall sailing ship Golden Horizon has max passenger capacity 330 (plus 140 crew-staff), GT-tonnage 8770 tons, and is powered by 68320 ft2 (6347 m2) of sails (42, all square-rigged).
 Alternative power is provided by new-design, fuel-efficient diesel engines.

 The vessel (IMO number 9793545) is currently Croatia-flagged (MMSI 238129940).